agiliq/django-orm-cookbook/docs/many_to_many.rst

-How to add a model for a database view?
+How to model many to many relationships?
 ===============================================